Macy's Going Local, Liking Martha

 By Carole Sloan -- Home Textiles Today, 5/19/2008 12:00:00 AM

-Cincinnati – Within the 8-month-old Martha Stewart Collection at Macy’s, high-end luxury home textiles are “just tremendous,” asserted Terry Lundgren, chairman, president and ceo of Macy’s Inc.
+Within the 8-month-old Martha Stewart Collection at Macy's, high-end luxury home textiles are "just tremendous," asserted Terry Lundgren, chairman, president and ceo.

 "We tried to fill a void with bed in a bag, and we're reworking through that," he added.
 "Martha is a big business and one we're going to grow."

-Discussing the My Macy’s program – designed to assort stores to suit regional tastes –Lundgren said the concept evolved from an analysis that showed the top 50 doors in each district doing great.
-“Go past that, and it drops off,” he said.
-“The managers in the lower-performing stores request things electronically and often are not responded to.”
+Discussing the My Macy's program — designed to assort stores to suit regional tastes —Lundgren said that the concept evolved from an analysis that showed the top 50 doors in each of the districts doing great.
+"Go past that, and it drops off," he said.
+"The managers in the lower-performing stores request things electronically and often are not responded to."

 Expansion of the concept beyond Herald Square will be a My Macy's organization decision, he said: "There are a lot of potential stores."

 Earlier in the week, Macy's Inc. reported a loss for the first quarter, but reaffirmed its full-year earnings forecast.

 The net loss of $59 million, or 14 cents a share, for the quarter ended May 3, compared with a profit of $36 million, or 8 cents a share, in the year-ago period.

 The results were impacted by a cost of 13 cents per share and a reserve of 3 cents per share related to May Co. consolidation costs and a pending lawsuit settlement related to wages, respectively.
 Barring those items, Macy's earned 2 cents per share from continuing operations.

 Sales fell 2.9% to $5.75 billion, with comps down 2.6%.